samanthacsik/samanthacsik/README.md

 ### What am I up to?

 🌱 I'm continuouly developing and updating data science trainings and workshops to supplement the curricula of our new [Master of Environmental Data Science](https://bren.ucsb.edu/masters-programs/master-environmental-data-science/academics-meds) (MEDS) degree program at UC Santa Barbara.
-All materials are open source, which you can check out on the [MEDS website](https://ucsb-meds.github.io/workshops.html).
+All materials are open source, which you can check out on the [MEDS GitHub Organization](https://github.com/search?q=topic%3Aworkshop-materials+org%3AUCSB-MEDS+fork%3Atrue&type=repositories).

 💜 In my spare time I'm also co-organizer for R-Ladies Santa Barbara -- stay tuned for upcoming events by joining our [Meetup Group](https://www.meetup.com/rladies-santa-barbara/).
 Past event materials can be found on our [GitHub repo](https://github.com/rladies/meetup-presentations_santabarbara).
 If you're interested in leading or co-leading an event, reach out to me on Twitter!